 When an employer’s negligence causes harm, you could be eligible to make a common law claim (sue for damages) and receive lump sum compensation.
 According to WorkSafe QLD statistics, the average common law lump sum settlement for workplace injuries in 2022–2023 was $188,794

-Average Heads for Damage for Common Law Settlements
+Average Payouts for Common Law Settlements (Head of Damages)

 The value of a common law payout is calculated using “heads of damages.”
 According to WorkSafe QLD data, the average settlement amounts for general and special damages are below, 2021-2022.